Alarm.com is building drones to monitor your home inside and out

 At CES, the company also officially launched something it quietly released a few months ago, called the Insights Engine.

-Insights Engine is software that enables smart home devices of any kind, including drones in the future, to automatically learn what’s normal in and around a home or work site, and send alerts to users when there’s an intrusion or weird activity, no manual rule writing required.Featured Image: alarm.com
+Insights Engine is software that enables smart home devices of any kind, including drones in the future, to automatically learn what’s normal in and around a home or work site, and send alerts to users when there’s an intrusion or weird activity, with no manual rule writing required.Featured Image: alarm.com

 0